 Joseph was in the predicament of the century with humanity’s salvation hanging in the balance.

-Walking her home in silence, Mary feared confessing the events to her parents without Joseph’s support.
+Joseph, clearly distraught by the news, walked Mary home in silence.
+His reaction, though fully expected, left Mary fearful of confessing the events to her parents without Joseph’s support.

-Joseph could have her stoned by law, but he had already determined he could not injure the girl of his dreams.
+Joseph could have her stoned by Jewish law with Rome’s approval, but he had already determined he could not injure the girl of his dreams.

-He would divorce her quietly, sparing her life, but he could do nothing for her dignity.
-Disgraced as a single young woman with a child, her life would be forever tainted by shame and rejection.
+He would divorce her quietly, sparing her life, although he could do nothing for her dignity.
+Disgraced as a single young woman with a child, she would forever endure shame, destitution and even danger.

 Anguish and tenderness welled up simultaneously in Joseph’s throat.